-The marijuana plant is comprised of over 100 chemicals, known as cannabinoids, with each of these having different effects on your body.
-Medical marijuana / medical cannabis controls the presence and amounts of cannabinoids and specifically reduces the amount of what’s known as THC, which is found to produce a ‘high’ or ‘euphoric’ effect.
+The marijuana plant is comprised of over 100 chemicals, known as cannabinoids.
+Individual cannabinoids have different effects on your body.
+Medical marijuana / medical cannabis controls the presence and amounts of cannabinoids and specifically reduces the amount of what’s known as tetrahydrocannabinol (THC), which produces a ‘high’ or ‘euphoric’ experience.

 Where is Medical Cannabis Australia based?

 Due to current regulations, we cannot share our exact location.
 However, we can share that our cultivating premises are located in central NSW and our manufacturing facility is situated in greater Sydney.